OpenDataDSL/documentation/docs/product/API Reference Guides/REST API Guide/Standards-and-Conventions.md

 Standards and Conventions
 =========================

-A useful guide to the conventions used within the REST API
+A useful guide to the conventions used within the REST API.

 ## REST Remote Service URL